 How much snow does it take to build Vulcan Snow Park?

 Between just the sculpture blocks, exhibition sculpture, and snow slide, we use at least 50,000 cubic feet of snow.
-That’s enough to cover the whole Kidway (the Snow Park site north of the restrooms) in at least 5" of snow!
+That’s enough to cover the whole Kidway in at least 5" of snow!

 Where do you get the snow?